12 Steps to Protect Your Finances When Leaving an Abusive Relationship

 Once you know what’s in your credit history, you can figure out how to fix it.

-2. Find Resolution on Lingering Debts
+2. Identify and Work to Pay Off on Lingering Debts

-You’ll likely have to take further action to clear your name, she warns.
 Contact your creditors to determine exactly what needs to be done — and what, in the end, is your responsibility.

-To initiate a fraud alert with one of the bureaus:
+Here’s how to initiate a fraud alert with one of the bureaus:

 You only have to place an initial fraud alert with one bureau.
 It will contact the others, according to the FTC.
 You can renew the alert after 90 days, as often as you need.